EOSIO/eos/Docker/README.md

 docker build -t arisen/arisen:v1.3.1 --build-arg branch=v1.3.1 .
 ```

-By default, the symbol in eosio.system is set to SYS.
+By default, the symbol in arisen.system is set to SYS.
 You can override this using the symbol argument while building the docker image.

 ```bash
 docker build -t arisen/arisen --build-arg symbol=<symbol> .